-Please click here to complete the CIT application.
+Please check back here on November 15, to complete the CIT application for summer 2018.

 PLEASE NOTE: Applicants must have past camp experience and be proficient in English (reading and writing).
 Please do NOT register for the program online until you have completed this process and have been accepted into the program.